MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Why are these practices important?
 Let me illustrate with a story - a few years ago I was involved with my first big project.
 At the time it was the largest code base I had ever worked on and I was involved with it for about 6 years.
 Since I wrote the first line and last line of code for it, I have a pretty good feel for it's entire lifespan - the system was called QuoteMaster and it was my get rich quick ticket.
 The first few months of developing QuoteMaster were exciting.
 We managed to add a number of key features to the system and our customers were very positive in their feedback.
 As the months passed by it seemed to take longer and longer to add additional features even though we added more developers to the team.
 At the time the only way I could explain it was that the code was becoming complex and making a change sometimes created unexpected errors in other places in the system.
 After about 4 years into the project we had pretty much come to a standstill.
 You know something is fundamentally wrong with a system when your potentially largest client asks for a relatively small feature and you point blank refuse to do it because of how long it was going to take and the pain and emotional strain it was going to cause you.
 In a nutshell, I didn't feel safe anymore making changes to QuoteMaster.

 Sadly, the story of QuoteMaster is not unique.
 I have been involved in several QuoteMaster like applications and I am pretty sure many of you are currently involved in QuoteMaster projects.
 The reason why the practices I am going to talk about today are important is because they are critical to help you stop making more QuoteMasters.
 They are the figurative safety gear you need to wear when riding the agile skateboard.
 They will help give you the confidence and ability to speed up with time instead of slowing down.
-They are also going to help introduce predictability into you lives again.

 ## Structure, Interactions & Technical Practices are Intertwined ##